eclipse-che/che-docs/src/main/pages/setup-openshift/openshift-admin-guide.md

 #### OpenShift identity provider registration

-The Keycloak Openshift identity provider is described in [this documentation](https://www.keycloak.org/docs/3.3/server_admin/topics/identity-broker/social/openshift.html).
+The Keycloak OpenShift identity provider is described in [this documentation](https://www.keycloak.org/docs/3.3/server_admin/topics/identity-broker/social/openshift.html).

 1. In the [Keycloak administration console](user-management#auth-and-user-management), when adding the OpenShift identity provider, you should use the following settings:

 {% include image.html file="keycloak/openshift_identity_provider.png" %}

-`Base URL` is the URL of the Openshift console
+`Base URL` is the URL of the OpenShift console

 2. Next thing is to add a default read-token role:

 {% include image.html file="git/kc_roles.png" %}

-3. Then this identity provider has to be declared as an OAuth client inside Openshift.
+3. Then this identity provider has to be declared as an OAuth client inside OpenShift.
 This can be done with the corresponding command:

 ```bash
 oc create -f <(echo '